-RESOLVING CONFLICTS
+RESOLVING CONFLICTS BIBLICALLY

 If at any time you have a question, concern, or problem within the CCS family, please, first and foremost, consider Colossians 3:8 which admonishes us to put away any anger, bad feelings, slander or shameful utterances from our lips.
 Then after prayer and acting in love, follow the Scriptural pattern for restoration given in Matthew 18:15-20.
 This pattern requires us to go directly to the person with whom we have the disagreement or concern.
 Only if the problem remains unresolved are we allowed to involve another outside person.
-For example, if you have a concern about something occurring with another student/family, you should confront them first, before contacting the school.
-If your concern is with a specific teacher, call him/her, not the administrator, or a board member.